Contract Management – The Ultimate Guide for 2023

 If we’re to base it in the procurement process stage, it’s the part where you, the procurement manager, are taking care of the contract that will be awarded to the supplier.
 An accurate assessment of needs helps build a clear specification.
 During the first stages of evaluating prospective suppliers, there should be an emphasis on building clear instructions, managing expectations, minimalizing risks, and ensuring process capability.

 A good evaluation will help in picking the right supplier.
 The challenge here is how to create the right preparation though, just like with all procurement processes.
-For that, you can check out Negotiation Gamechanger Course for the ultimate crash course tutorial on contract management.
+For that, you can check out our Negotiation Course For Procurement Professionals for the ultimate crash course tutorial on contract management.